CMSgov/bluebutton-site-static/_posts/2018-05-19-How-Beneficiaries-Authorize-an-App.md

 ### 1. Cancel:
 When the beneficiary chooses cancel the Login page will be redisplayed.

-We considering upgrading this condition to redirect back to the application with the state value your app provided in order and an error condition.
+We are considering changing this action to redirect back to the application with the state value your app provided and an error condition.
 This would enable applications to map the response back to the user in the app that made the request and chose to cancel.

 ### 2. Forgotten credentials
 The "**Trouble Signing in**" link would be used by the beneficiary if they are unable to remember their User name and/or Password, or are unsure if they have a MyMedicare account.